 - Raja Ampat: Whales & Snorkeling (cruise)

 - Volunteer Vacations

 - Trip Calendar

 - Contact Us

-Turneffe Atoll is the most biologically diverse and largest atoll in the Western Caribbean, supporting a number of endangered and endemic species.
+Turneffe Atoll is the largest and most biologically diverse coral atoll in the western hemisphere, supporting a number of endangered and endemic species.
 Your support is needed to continue our ongoing research on coral reefs, bottlenose dolphins, American crocodiles, and Antillean manatees, as well as to support the implementation of the Turneffe Atoll Management Plan.

 Oceanic Society’s community-based sea turtle project in Micronesia directly funds Ulithian community members to monitor endangered sea turtles and generate research data that are used to inform local conservation decisions.